BlockchainCommons/Gordian/README.md

 <img src="https://github.com/Fonta1n3/Bitcoin-StandUp/blob/master/Images/ok.png" alt="tap yes" width="750"/>

-StandUp then simply creates a random filename with a `.auth` extension, writes the public key to it, and saves it to `/usr/local/var/lib/tor/standup/authorized_clients/`.
+macOS *StandUp.app* then simply creates a random filename with a `.auth` extension, writes the public key to it, and saves it to `/usr/local/var/lib/tor/standup/authorized_clients/`.

-Once again you can add around 330 of these `authorized_clients` in this manner.
-You can also delete them at will, and refresh them.
-FullyNoded is capable of creating an ~infinite number of the key pairs on demand.
-If you would like to create your own you can easily do so with a [simple python script](https://github.com/Fonta1n3/FullyNoded/blob/master/Readme.md#v3-auth-keypair-generation-optional).

 ### Supported Versions